beve-org/beve/README.md

 ## File Extension

-The standard extension for crusher files should be `.crush`
+The standard extension for EVE files is `.eve`

 ## Implementations